 vv.
 10-11 — Jesus describes the signs of “THE END” and prefaces it by saying, “Then…” (or, “at that time”).

 vv.
 12-19 — Jesus describes THE PERIOD BEFORE THE END.
-Our Lord regresses from digression in discourse by saying, “But before all these things [ref. signs of the end, vv.
+Our Lord resumes from digression in discourse by saying, “But before all these things [ref. signs of the end, vv.
 10-11].”
 This is what the Disciples and the CHURCH AGE Saints can expect.
 Verse 19 reminds readers of Luke 9:24, “For whoever would save his life will lose it, but whoever loses his life for my sake will save it.”
 This is Christ’s promise of reward for martyrs during the Church age.
 See also Matthew 10:39; 16:25.

 vv.
 20-24 — Jesus moves back to describing the (then) future course of the Hebrew nation.
 Jesus foretells THE DAYS OF VENGEANCE (v.
 22), which is from the time of the Jewish Revolt (66 A.D.) to the destruction of Jerusalem and the Temple under the Roman Emperor, Titus (70 A.D.).
-Just as Jesus warned those who mournfully watched his death march on the day of His crucifixion (Luke 23:26-31) of “The Days of Vengeance,” he warns his Disciples… who later experienced the dispersion from Jerusalem,… of which Peter, Paul and Jude all write.
+Just as Jesus warned those at the tower of Siloam & those who mournfully watched his death march on the day of His crucifixion (Luke 23:26-31) of “The Days of Vengeance,” he warns his Disciples… who later experienced the dispersion from Jerusalem,… of which Peter, Paul and Jude all write.
 The time period from the destruction of Jerusalem to the time of the end is called the TIMES OF THE GENTILES (see also Romans 11:25), which is simultaneous and synonymous with ’The Period Before the End.”

 vv.
 25-36 — Jesus describes the “SIGNS OF THE END OF ‘THE TIMES OF THE GENTILES’”… which is synonymous with “The End” (vv.
 10-11).
 The “great signs in heaven” mentioned in v.11 are expounded here in v.
 25; and there are more signs.
 The end of the Times of the Gentiles will be a process.
 It will be the same as the Time of Jacob’s Trouble, (a.k.a.
 The Great Tribulation Period, The Apocalypse).
 At verse 27, Jesus says, “Then…” as a marker of discourse, revealing what will be the very end of the “End of the Times of the Gentiles.”
 When Christ appears in a cloud with power and great glory, the end of the End of the Times of the Gentiles will be marked.
 “But, when these things begin to take place, straighten up and lift up your heads, because your redemption is drawing near,” Christ adds.
 So, Jesus unequivocally states that the End of the Times of the Gentiles will have a beginning, a middle and an end.
 He gives us the signs of its beginning and of its end.